quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part22_11.2_The_Render.md

 ??x
 Parallelization in rendering pipelines can be achieved both between different stages and within individual stages.
 Between stages, while one stage processes one data element, another stage can process the results from the previous stage.

-Within a single stage, if the computing hardware is duplicated \( N \) times on the die, \( N \) data elements can be processed in parallel by that stage.
+Within a single stage, if the computing hardware is duplicated $N $ times on the die,$ N$ data elements can be processed in parallel by that stage.
 This allows for efficient use of computational resources and significantly improves performance.

 Parallelization helps to balance latency across all stages and eliminate bottlenecks.
 ```java